 The preamble to the TEU states that Member States are ‘resolved to achieve the strengthening and the convergence of their economies and to establish an economic and monetary union’.

-Articles 2, 5 and 119 TFEU constitute the basis for coordination: they require the Member States to view their economic policies as a matter of common concern and to coordinate them closely.
-The areas and forms of coordination are specified in Article 121,which lays down the procedure related to the general (Broad Economic Policy Guidelines) and specific policy recommendations, and Article 126, which establishes the procedure to be followed in case of excessive government deficits (4.2.1).
+Articles 2, 5 and 119 TFEU constitute the basis for economic coordination: they require the Member States to view their economic policies as a matter of common concern and to coordinate them closely.
+The areas and forms of coordination are specified in Article 121, which lays down the procedure related to the policy recommendations, both general (Broad Economic Policy Guidelines) and specific, and Article 126, which establishes the procedure to be followed in case of excessive government deficits (4.2.1).

-Articles 136-138 lays down specific provisions for those Member States whose currency is the euro, requiring them to strengthen their coordination and surveillance of budgetary discipline and economic policies.
+Articles 136-138 lay down specific provisions for those Member States whose currency is the euro, requiring them to strengthen their coordination and surveillance of budgetary discipline and economic policies.

 Furthermore, Title IX on employment requires that employment policies be coordinated and consistent with the economic policies as defined in the broad guidelines (Article 146) (5.10.3).